sgnl05/sgnl05-colorprompt/README.md

 ####`default_usercolor`

 String or array.
 Sets the color for all users.
 Spesific user colors can be overrided by 'custom_usercolors'.
 Defaults to 'cyan'.

 ####`custom_usercolors`

 Hash.
 Sets the color for spesific users.
-Defaults to { 'root' => 'magenta' }
+Example: custom_usercolors => { 'apache' => 'blue', 'tomcat' => 'yellow' }
+Default is not set.

 ####`server_color`

 String or array.
 Sets the color for the server name.
 Defaults to 'white'.

 ####`env_name`

 String: Names an environment tag.
 Examples: 'PROD', 'QA', 'TEST', 'DEV'.
 Default is not set.

 ####`env_color`

 String or array.
 Sets the color for of the environment tag.
 Default is not set.

 ####`enable`

 Boolean.
 Set this to false to uninstall colorprompt.
 Defaults to 'true'.

 ##Limitations